morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 communication quality without using the Blender physics).

-Subscribing to an object in HLA is based on callbacks, called when receiving messages (existence of new object, new data published, ...)
-The python code is hence a bit less strait-forward than for publishing.
+Subscribing to an object in HLA is based on callbacks, called when receiving messages (existence of new object, new data published, etc.) The Python code is hence a bit less straightforward than for publishing.

-If you are interesting in such a behavior, look at the HLA plugin for MORSE, that actually implements publishing/subscribing behaviors.
+If you are interested in doing this, look at the MORSE HLA plugin, since this implements publishing/subscribing behaviours.
 You can find it in ``$MORSE_ROOT/lib/python3.2/site-packages/morse/multinode/hla.py``.